 - Contributions to residential accommodation

 - Charges for non-residential services i.e. Home Care, Community Support, Day Services and transport to services

 - Charges to other local authorities

-- Charges to National Health Service
+- Charges to the National Health Service

-The total Adult Social Care debt on 30th September 2022 was £5.416m
+The total Adult Social Care debt on 30 November 2022 was £5.939m.